 Business entities: You can look up Virginia business registrations using the SCC eFile Business Entity Search posted by the Virginia State Corporation Commission (SCC).
 You may also want to search the web version of the old Clerk's Information System, which is clunky but contains additional information.

-Special entities: General Partnerships (GPs), including Limited Liability Partnership and "Reciprocal insurance companies" are not included in the SCC eFile Business Search.
+General partnerships (GPs), including Limited Liability Partnerships and "reciprocal insurance companies" are not included in the SCC eFile Business Search.
 For reciprocal insurance companies, use the Bureau of Insurance Company Search.

 For General Partnerships and Limited Liability Partnerships, call the SCC Clerk's Office (866-722-2551 in Virginia or 804-371-9733 our-of-state).

 Doctors: The Virginia Board of Medicine posts a Practitioner Information database that allows you to look up doctors, get contact information and check their license status, education, and disciplinary history.

 Law Libraries: For questions about Virginia legal materials, copies and/or inter-library loan, try calling the Norfolk Law Library (757-622-2910), the Virginia State Law Library (804-786-2075), the University of Virginia law library (513-556-0163) and/or the George Mason University law library (703-993-8120).

 Newspapers: Virginia Lawyers Weekly is Virginia's legal newspaper of record.